Find synonyms Find exact match

 Late clinical presentation is characterized by advanced dilation and effacement (eg, ≥4 cm dilated and ≥80 percent effaced), spotting, unprovoked grossly prolapsed membranes or ruptured membranes, or contractions that seem inadequate to explain the advanced effacement and dilation.

 The presence of infection, bleeding from placental causes (eg, previa or abruption), or multiple gestation, which are associated with preterm birth independent of cervical insufficiency, suggests an alternative diagnosis.

 Imaging — Before 28 weeks of gestation, cervical length by transvaginal ultrasound below the 10th percentile (25 mm) is consistently associated with an increased risk of spontaneous preterm birth.
 Other sonographic features suggestive of increased risk of preterm birth include separation of the membranes and debris (sludge) in the amniotic fluid.
 These findings are described in detail separately.
-(See "Transvaginal ultrasound assessment of the cervix and prediction of spontaneous preterm birth".)
+(See "Second trimester evaluation of cervical length for prediction of spontaneous preterm birth".)

 Laboratory — There are no laboratory abnormalities characteristically associated with uncomplicated cervical insufficiency.

 In some cases, cervical insufficiency is caused by, or leads to, subclinical intraamniotic infection, which can be diagnosed by examination of amniotic fluid from amniocentesis.
 (See "Intraamniotic infection (chorioamnionitis)", section on 'Diagnosis of clinical chorioamnionitis'.)

 Cervico-vaginal fetal fibronectin may be positive.
 (See "Fetal fibronectin for prediction of preterm labor and delivery".)